ppolianidis/grafana-musl-docker/README.md

 How to use:

-Simply clone this repo and run ./build.sh script with no args.
+Simply clone this repo and run ./build.sh script with the appropriate args:

+./build.sh latest # builds grafana from the latest repo ./build.sh stable # builds grafana from the latest stable repo